 Look for a sail designed for a range of wind conditions.
 The sail should be powerful enough to move the boat in light air and chop, but flat enough to sail reefed in severe conditions.
 Modern sail shaping devices allow sailmakers to build sails that work in a range of conditions from 5 to 40 knots.
 Most sailmakers use foam or rope luff pads.
 Ask your sailmaker which shaping device is best for your boat.
 Adding a sun cover to the sails you store furled will protect them from ultraviolet damage.

 What's the best way to protect my sail from the sun?

 Prolonged exposure to ultraviolet rays deteriorates most sailcloth, so any sail left rolled on the headstay needs protection.
-Your sailmaker can add UV-resistant material to the foot and leech panels—this can usually be done without adding a lot of extra weight.
-Most sailmakers prefer to use fabrics like Acrilan (the same material used for mainsail covers).
+Your sailmaker can add UV-resistant material to the foot and leech panels-this can usually be done without adding a lot of extra weight.
+Most sailmakers prefer acrylic-type material like Acrilan® fabric (the same material used for mainsail covers).

 Alternatively, some sailors use a long sock-like bag to cover their furled sail.
 This design won't add weight to your genoa, but you'll need a spare halyard to hoist it.
 Be aware these covers can flog in a breeze.